Jacksonville Drug Possession Lawyer

 • Work to have the charges dropped or reduced.

-Your attorney may also challenge the legality of searches, seizures, or arrests.
+Your Jacksonville, FL Drug Possession Lawyer may also challenge the legality of searches, seizures, or arrests.
 Remember that the ideal way to beat a drug possession charge is to seek legal representation as soon as possible.

 First-time drug offenders can go to jail in Florida.
 However, it depends on the circumstances of the offense.
 Possession of a small amount of a controlled substance for personal use is usually charged as a misdemeanor.
 For this offense, jail time is possible but not mandatory or even likely.
 However, jail time is more likely, even for first-time offenders, if the drug offense involves: